vaishalilambe/Team7_Santander_Product_Recommendation/README.md

 Backup Repository: https://github.com/vaishalilambe/Team7_Santander_Product_Recommendation

 ## Synopsis:
+- Problem Statement:

   In this project we build a recommendation system for a customer on the basis of behavior of his existing product consumption and recommend products similar to it.

+- Appoarch:

+  To achieve it we  followed the appraoch of divide single task into multiple subtasks So we have below stages in our project:

+-

 ## Final Project Prsentation